-Is your child suddenly waking up early and you’re rushing to think…it’s teething!
+Is your baby suddenly waking up too early and you’re rushing to think…it’s teething!
 They’re starving!
 They’re stuck!
 When your child suddenly starts waking up early in the morning, you immediately rush to search a mental list of all the possible reasons why.
-Today we are going to walk through every excuse when it comes to WHY you *think* your child is waking early, and actually fix the habit of early wakings!
+On the blog, we are going to walk through every excuse when it comes to WHY babies wake up too early, and how to fix the habit of early wakings!

 Becca, my child is teething, so they need to have Tylenol at 4:00 AM Becca.
 My kid shares a room.
 I can’t let them scream the whole house and wake up the baby.
 Becca, my kids getting stuck.
 I can’t just leave them on their belly like that.
 Becca, I can just starving.
 I cannot make them just cry it out y’all.